 As we have also discovered with the photo above, lines within the frame, such as the edge of the countertop to direct viewers gaze to where you want it to go.
-You can emphasise the focal point of your image by using naturally occurring lines such as countertops, fences, banisters, roads, etc. for more information on how to use leading lines and the different moods they can convey, click here.
+You can emphasise the focal point of your image by using naturally occurring lines such as countertops, fences, banisters, roads, etc.

 3. Perspective is key

 Just like in life, in photography, there are countless different perspectives to choose from.
 Perspective refers to the vantage point from where you take the photo of your subject.
 The angle at which you take your photo can have an important impact on how the subject is perceived by viewers.
 For example, if you take a photo of a house from a crouched down position with your camera or smartphone tilted upwards, the house will appear to take up more of the frame and appear larger relative to surroundings.

 Example best practice perspective from the team at Cape Coast Cleaning

 Have your photos felt “flat” or lifeless in the past?
 You may have been lacking an element of depth in your work.
 We’re not talking about depth as in how well you can carry a conversation we’re referring to the intentional use of foreground, middle ground, and background in your photos.
 Instead of taking a photo of just a freshly painted wall, try to take the photo so that the wall is positioned in relation to the space.